-- Students will have 5 school days to complete all schedule changes each semester, requiring a parent and teacher signature once school starts. - Schedule changes will be made in accordance with the school counseling program expectations. - The following reasons are not acceptable for making changes: drop a course to be with a friend, drop a graduation requirement, drop a course previously requested without valid reason. - If a student is removed from a class for disciplinary reasons or ineligibility concerns, the grade will be recorded as an "F" on the transcript and included in the GPA, thus will impact athletic eligibility.
+- Students will have 5 school days to complete all schedule changes each semester.
+Parents will be notified before the change occurs. - The following reasons are not acceptable for making changes: drop a course to be with a friend, drop a graduation requirement, drop a course previously requested without valid reason. - If a student is removed from a class for disciplinary reasons or ineligibility concerns, the grade will be recorded as an "F" on the transcript and included in the GPA, thus will impact athletic eligibility.
 The principal may use their discretion in determining if reasons for changing the schedule are acceptable.